 Last year I made bunny butt cupcakes for an Easter treat and I LITERALLY could not stop staring at them.
 They were SO CUTE (not to toot my own horn or anything ? ).
 This year I thought I would give some attention to the bunny’s other end hehe and make bunny ear cupcakes.
 The first couple were a bit scary.
 I tried using candy eyes and the little bunnies looked demented ? and the buttercream kept getting messed up when I attached the eyes and nose.
 They were demented bunnies with odd expressions!
 Not cute BUT — through trial and error — I was able to make something worth sharing!!!
 In the end, I added some coconut for fluffy fur and mini chocolate chips for eyes!
 Looked way better.
 BTW: I’m still a bit foggy on why exactly there’s an Easter Bunny, at all.
 Any ideas??

-Steps To Make These Easter Bunny Cupcakes
+How To Make Easter Bunny Cupcakes

 - Preheat the oven to 340 degrees F. For the cupcakes; sift the dry ingredients together in a large bowl and give it a quick whisk.